xvzemin/tace/docs/source/guide/acceleration.rst

 * OpenEquivariance (OEQ) and cuEquivariance (CUEQ) provide alternative implementations of the same edge-level equivariant operations and are mutually exclusive;
-* EquiTorch (EQT) independently accelerates supported product-basis tensor products and can be combined with either OEQ or CUEQ;
+* EquiTorch (EQT) accelerates product-basis tensor products and can be combined with either OEQ or CUEQ;
 * PyTorch compilation accelerates a larger part of the model and can either run inside the current Python process or produce an AOTInductor package for